Nuked88/ComfyUI-N-Sidebar/README.md

 Maybe you don't need it.
 I need it >.<

 # Updates

+- 21-07-2024
+  - Fixed a cache bug on the templates panel

+- 19-07-2024
+  - Added OSX shortcut support

 - 05-07-2024
   - Fixed bug on dragging templates
   - Added multi user support on templates